canonical/certification-docs/Policy_Guide-16.04.rst

 The typical workflow looks like this:

-Hardware sent to Canonical Lab -> Certification Team tests and certifies -> hardware transferred to OIL -> Interoperability testing begins.
+1. Hardware sent to Canonical Lab
+2. Certification Team tests and certifies
+3. Hardware transferred to OIL
+4. Interoperability testing begins.